Quantum-Accelerators/quacc/docs/install/codes.md

 ## ORCA

 To use quacc with ORCA, you will need to define the `ORCA_CMD` setting to be the full, absolute path to your ORCA executable.
-This can be done as described in the section on ["Modifying Quacc Settings"](../user/settings/settings.md), such as by defining the following environment variable:
+This can be done as described in the section on ["Modifying Quacc Settings"](../user/settings/settings.md), such as by defining the following environment variable in your `~/.bashrc`:

 ```bash
 export QUACC_ORCA_CMD="/path/to/orca/orca"